SoftInstigate/restheart-website/docs/plugins/core-plugins.md

 The key method is `handle()` that is executed when a request to the service URI hits RESTHeart.

-### Crate Service with type
+### Crate Service with custom generic type

-To implement a Service that handles different types of Request and Response, the it must implement the base `Service` interface.
+To implement a Service that handles different types of Request and Response, it must implement the base `Service` interface.

 The base `Service` interface requires to implement methods to initialize and retrieve the Request and Response objects.